wazo-platform/wazo-doc/source/ecosystem/official_devices.rst

 Particularities:

 * The latest Polycom firmwares can take a lot of time to download and install due to their size (~650 MiB).
-For this reason, these files are explicitly excluded from the XiVO backups.
+For this reason, these files are explicitly excluded from the Wazo backups.

-* For directed call pickup to work via the BLF function keys, you need to make sure that the option :guilabel:`Set caller-id in dialog-info+xml notify` is enabled on your XiVO.
+* For directed call pickup to work via the BLF function keys, you need to make sure that the option :guilabel:`Set caller-id in dialog-info+xml notify` is enabled on your Wazo.
 This option is located on the :menuselection:`Services --> IPBX --> General settings --> SIP Protocol` page, in the :guilabel:`Signaling` tab.